 A good editor can make all the difference.

-Whether you’re self-publishing, e-publishing, or planning on an agent, a good editor will bring your voice forward in the most compelling way and help your book earn the praise it deserves.
+Whether you’re self-publishing, e-publishing, or planning to hire an agent, a good editor will bring your voice forward in the most compelling way and help your book earn the praise it deserves.
 Your work will look professional and reflect your commitment to success.

-With 30 years in the publishing business, I do it all:
+With over 30 years in the publishing business, I do it all:

 - Developmental editing